 Although I conceived treemaps for purely functional purposes (understanding the allocation of space on a hard drive), I was always aware that there were appealing aesthetic aspects to treemaps.
 Maybe my experiences with OP-ART movements of the 60s & 70s gave me the idea that a treemap might become a work of art.
-That idea has now revived in my contacts with Manuel Lima who is producing a coffee-table book on the history of trees that has several chapters on treemaps and their variations.
+That idea was revived in 2013 by way of my contacts with Manuel Lima who produced a beautiful coffee-table book on the history of trees that has several chapters on treemaps and their variations.

 I believe that there are at least four aesthetic aspects of treemaps: